How To Get An Agent As A Screenwriter? Here’s How!

 This is by no means an exhaustive list, but here are some great places to start:

-Some of the above options even connect you with industry gatekeepers like managers and producers to give you notes on your material.
+Some of the above options even connect you with industry gatekeepers, such as managers and producers, who can give you notes on your material.

 Not all coverage comes with notes, but you can always learn from the feedback you get, even if it’s mainly negative or mostly positive.